retrokiller543/Blog-App-Dev/README.md

 The project is under the MIT license.
 For more details, please refer to the [LICENSE](https://github.com/Retrokiller543/Blog-App-Dev/blob/main/LICENSE.txt) file in the project repository.

 ## Contributing
 We welcome contributions from everyone.
-If you're interested in contributing, feel free to fork the repository and make your changes, just make sure to push them to a new branch so that the production branch (master) doesn't break.
+If you're interested in contributing, feel free to fork the repository and make your changes.
 Once you've made your changes, you can create a pull request.
+Please refer to the [guidelines](https://github.com/Retrokiller543/Blog-App-Dev/blob/master/docs/CONTRIBUTING.md) for more information

 ## Versioning
 We use Git for versioning.
 For the versions available, see the [commits on this repository](https://github.com/Retrokiller543/Blog-App-Dev/commits).